Amarisoft

 NOTE : In the configuration in this release (2022-01-17), resource periodicity slot offset is configured automatically by callbox.
 It is not user configurable.
 The slot offset in periodicity is configured differently for each SRS resources depending on the overall cell configuration.
 You can check up RRC message for the specific slot offset applied for each srs resources.

-Main purpose of this test is to configure c_srs, b_srs, b_hop parameter as you like and check how it works.
-These three parameters are about SRS bandwidth configuration.
+The main purpose of this test is to manually configure c_srs, b_srs, and b_hop and check how these parameters affect SRS operation.
+These three parameters are related to SRS bandwidth configuration.
 Check out this note if you are new to SRS bandwidth configuration details.

 Perform the Test